rajsiddarth/Convolutional_NeuralNet/README.md

 # Convolutional_NeuralNet
-Implementation of Convolutional Neural Networks in R & Python
+Implementation of Convolutional Neural Networks in R using "mxnet "& Python

 *Data set Description:*